-- Create an empty pool in a working version of a service that's unlocked and not yet activated.
+- Create a pool in a working version of a service that's unlocked and not yet activated.

-- Activate the new version of the service you associated with the empty pool.
+- Activate the version of the service you associated with the pool.

-Once the pool is created, properly associated, and filled with server entries, it can be called in your service.
+Once the pool is created, properly associated, and filled with origin servers, it can be called in your service.

 Keep the following limitations in mind as you use Dynamic Servers:

 - Each Fastly service can be configured with up to five origin servers.
-Server entries count as origins for the purposes of these limits.
-Contact firstname.lastname@example.org to enable more than five origin servers per service in your account.
+Origin servers count as origins for the purposes of these limits.
+Contact email@example.com to enable more than five origin servers per service in your account.

-- Pools created with custom VCL cannot be manipulated using the API.
-If you create a pool using the API, you can use the API to make changes to it, and use custom VCL to interact with it.
-If you create a pool using custom VCL, that pool's server entries must always be manipulated via custom VCL.
+- Pools cannot be created with custom VCL.
+If you create a pool using the API, you can use the API to make changes to it and use custom VCL to interact with it.

 - Pools need at least one server entry.
-Server entries cannot be deleted when a pool only has one entry left.
+Origin servers cannot be deleted when a pool only has one entry left.

-- Server entry deletions are permanent.
-If you delete a server entry, the entry is permanently removed from all service versions and cannot be recovered.
+- Origin server deletions are permanent.
+If you delete an origin server, it is permanently removed from all service versions and cannot be recovered.

 - When you delete a pool, you'll only delete it from the service version you're editing.
 Pools are tied to versions and can be cloned and reverted.
 When using pools, we want you to be able to do things like delete a pool from a current version of your service in order to roll back your configuration to a previous version using as few steps as possible.

-- Event logs don't exist for server entry changes.
-If you use the API to add, update, or remove a server entry, there will be no record of it.
+- Event logs don't exist for origin server changes.
+If you use the API to add, update, or remove an origin server, there will be no record of it.
 The only record of a change will exist when you compare service versions to view the point at which the pool was associated with the service version in the first place.